walkercraig/walkercraig/_posts/2021/2021-04-08-podcast-episode-1-in-the-beginning.md

 ---
 layout: post
 tag: [ Listen ]
-title: Podcast Episode 1 In the Beginning...
+title: Podcast.
+Episode #1.
+In the Beginning...
 ---

 All the cool kids are doing it so it was only a matter of time before Craig did, too.
 It was time for Craig to start a podcast.